Abhay-The-Dev-007/MovieMesh-/README.md

-🎬 Movie Search Website
+## 🎬 MovieMesh🎬

-A simple and user-friendly React web application that allows users to search for movies using The Movie Database (TMDb) API.
+MovieMesh🎬 is a simple and user-friendly React web application that allows users to search for movies using The Movie Database (TMDb) API.
 It features a search bar for quick lookups and displays the top 5 trending movies.

+---

-🚀 Features
+## 🚀 Features

 🔎 Search for Movies – Find movies by title using TMDb API.
 📈 Trending Movies – Displays the top 5 trending movies.